Ankit19Bharati/real-time-chat-app/README.md

 # Real Time Chat App

-Whatsapp web clone with Whatsapp web like UI and functionalities built using React.js and Firebase
+ • A Real-time Chat application using React.js and Firebase.
+ • Implemented state management using Context API for efficient data flow.

 ## Features